Who We AreHistory, Mission and Leadership

 Brandon Baah combines full stack web development expertise with his youth development & case management skills to empower and equip young people with the life and tech skills they will need to thrive in life.
 Brandon states that coding teaches problem-solving skills to create solutions!
 Born in Brownsville and raised in both Atlanta & Brooklyn he is a graduate of the Edward R. Murrow High School in Brooklyn and of SUNY College at Old Westbury with a BS in Public Health.

 Prior to joining Code for Life Brandon worked as a Case Manager with the New York Foundation and in youth development as a volunteer with the Police Athletic League before becoming a Full Stack Web Developer through Actualize where he also worked as an Assistant Instructor before working at Blue World, Inc as an Application Developer.
 He now combines his gifts in youth development with his web development expertise to empower and equip young people living in under-resourced neighborhoods with the life and tech skills they need to thrive in today’s digitally driven economy!

-Brandon and his wife Marika are kept busy with their two young children Tara and Titus.
+Brandon and his wife are kept busy with their two young children.
 They are active members of the Bridge Church in Brooklyn.